cmejo/AI_Scholar/ENHANCED_BACKEND_SUMMARY.md

 ## 🎯 What Was Built

-I've created a comprehensive, production-ready backend for your AI Scholar chatbot that integrates seamlessly with open source LLM technologies.
-Here's what you now have:
+This is a comprehensive, production-ready backend for the AI Scholar chatbot that integrates seamlessly with open source LLM technologies.
+Here's what is included:

 ### 🏗️ Core Architecture